YottaDB/YDBDoc/ProgGuide/utility.rst

 As they do for unshared statistics, shared statistics reflect all database actions for a TP transaction, including those during RESTARTs.
 Because the sharing of statistics is not a database operation that modifies the relative time stamps that YottaDB uses to maintain serialized operation preserving the Consistency and Isolation aspects of ACID operation, statistics generated by a sharing process inside a transaction (TSTART/TCOMMIT) do not cause transaction restarts as a consequence of updates to shared statistics by other processes.

 .. note::
-   See also: ydb_statsdir (which specifies the directory for database files into which processes that have opted-in to sharing global statistics place their statistics as binary data) and ydb_statshare (which specifies an initial value for the characteristic controlled by VIEW “[NO]STATSHARE” in application code) in the `Environment Variables <../AdminOpsGuide/basicops.html#env-vars>`_ section of the documentation.
-VIEW “[NO]STATSHARE”[:<region-list>] enables or disables database statistics sharing for listed regions which permit such sharing, more information :ref:`here <keywords-view-command>`.
+   See also: ydb_statsdir (which specifies the directory for database files into which processes that have opted-in to sharing global statistics place their statistics as binary data) and ydb_statshare (which specifies an initial value for the characteristic controlled by VIEW "[NO]STATSHARE" in application code) in the `Environment Variables <../AdminOpsGuide/basicops.html#env-vars>`_ section of the documentation.
+VIEW "[NO]STATSHARE"[:<region-list>] enables or disables database statistics sharing for listed regions which permit such sharing, more information :ref:`here <keywords-view-command>`.

 ----------------------------
 UTF-8 Mode Utility Routines